 "If only..a moment sooner.."

 The tres chanted it a few times, her hands raging to fists over the time she rendered herself responsible for not making it fast enough to prevent another casualty.
-He had fought a good match, holding his blade with a pride that was extinct nowadays.
-For that pride, Nnoitra had rent him in an instant.
+He had fought a good match, holding his blade with a creed that was extinct nowadays.
+For that mettle Nnoitra had rent him in an instant.
 He was another one of Nnoitra's countless victims, someone who stood up to his height and was taken down for doing so.
 Holding her hands in a prayer for a moment of silence, Neliel wished for his soul to find its way along with the rest of his fallen comrades.
 Awakening her eyes again, the tres espada turned around to leave.
 An eerie breeze blew by, swaying the green locks in a wild wavy fashion, making Neliel to wish that the wind could take away all of her memories and let her spirit drift along with it.